 XBRL (eXtensible Business Reporting Language) file provides digital business reporting to exchange business information.
 It provides a way to communicate business and financial data such as balance sheets, cash flow statements, ledgers, etc. In various cases, we may need to extract and share XBRL data in PDF format.
-In this article, we will learn how to convert XBRL to PDF using C#.
+In this article, we will learn how to convert XBRL to PDF in C#.

 The following topics shall be covered in this article:

-C# API to Convert XBRL to PDF
+C# XBRL to PDF Converter API

 For converting XBRL to PDF documents, we will follow a two-step procedure.
 Firstly, we will be using the Aspose.Finance for .NET to convert XBRL to XLSX, and then we will convert the XLSX to a PDF document using Aspose.Cells for .NET APIs.
-Please either download the DLLs of the APIs or install them using NuGet.

 PM> Install-Package Aspose.Finance PM> Install-Package Aspose.Cells

-Convert XBRL to PDF in C#
+Convert XBRL to PDF using C#

 We can easily convert the XBRL file (.xbrl) to a PDF document by following the steps given below: